Equivariant operational Chow rings of T-linear schemes: Definitions and basic properties

 Now let $\Gamma$ be a connected solvable linear algebraic group with maximal torus $T$.
-If $X$ is a $\Gamma$-scheme, then the generators of $A^T_*(X)$ in Theorem \ref{Tequiv.thm} can be taken to be $\Gamma$-invariant (\cite[Proposition 6.1]{bri:eqchow}).
-In particular, if $X$ has finitely many $\Gamma$-orbits, then the $S$-module $A^T_*(X)$ is {\em finitely generated} by the classes of the $\Gamma$-orbit closures.
-This holds e.g. when $X$ is a spherical variety.
+If $X$ is a $\Gamma$-scheme, then the generators of $A^T_*(X)$ in Theorem \ref{Tequiv.thm} can be taken to be $\Gamma$-invariant \cite[Proposition 6.1]{bri:eqchow}.
+In particular, if $X$ has finitely many $\Gamma$-orbits (e.g. $X$ is spherical), then the $S$-module $A^T_*(X)$ is {\em finitely generated} by the classes of the $\Gamma$-orbit closures.
+More generally, one has the following lemma.

 \begin{lem} Let $X$ be a $T$-linear scheme.
-Then $A^T_*(X)$ is a finitely generated $S$-module.
-Moreover, $A_*(X)$ is a finitely generated abelian group. \end{lem}

-\begin{proof} This is a consequence of the inductive definition of $T$-linear schemes and the fact that for $0$-linear schemes, i.e., the $T$-equivariant linear representations $\mathbb{A}^{n}$ of $T$, one has $A^*_T(\mathbb{A}^n)\simeq S$ (by homotopy invariance).
-Now we argue by induction.
-Assume the result for $T$-equivariantly $(n-1)$-linear schemes.
-Let $X$ be a $n$-linear scheme.
-By definition, two localization sequences can occur.
-In the first case,

-where $Z$ and $U$ are $(n-1)$-linear.
-By the inductive hypothesis, the terms on both ends are finitely generated, hence so is $A^T_*(X)$.
-In the second case,

-where $Z$ and $Y$ are $(n-1)$-linear.
-Clearly, in this case, it follows that $A^T_*(X)$ is also finitely generated.
-The second assertion of the lemma is proved similarly. \end{proof}

-\begin{cor} Let $X$ be a $T$-linear scheme.
-If $X$ is complete, then rational equivalence and algebraic equivalence coincide on $X$. \end{cor}
+Then the $S$-module $A^T_*(X)$ is finitely generated.
+In particular, $A_*(X)$ is a finitely generated abelian group.
+Moreover, if $X$ is complete, then rational equivalence and algebraic equivalence coincide on $X$. \end{lem}